 Key takeaway: During the mining process, people work to verify transactions and ensure their accuracy.
 This process is not easy and uses complex mathematical formulas.
 Once the miner completes the process, the bitcoin network gives him or her a nugget of gold of 12.5 bitcoins.

 First, you need a bitcoin wallet.
+Each wallet has its own unique bitcoin address.
 This wallet is basically an encrypted online bank account that holds what you earn during the mining process.
 In addition to the wallet, you also need the right tools – and those tools have changed significantly over the past few years.
 Here is a quick breakdown.

 CPU/GPU bitcoin mining.
 During the early years, miners relied on simple CPUs to mine bitcoins.
 At the time, these basic desktops were powerful enough to complete the required tasks.
-But later on, cracking the codes became harder, and miners found a more robust alternative: GPUs on graphic cards.
+But later on, cracking the codes became harder, and miners found a more robust alternative: GPU mining on graphic cards.

 GPUs were nearly 100 times faster than CPUs, and when it comes to bitcoin mining, faster translates to greater success.
 GPUs could also be used to mine a variety of cryptocurrencies, not just bitcoins.
 But as time progressed, faster and even more robust options emerged, and many miners do not use these options today.

 FPGA bitcoin mining: A field-programmable gate array (FPGA) enables mining hardware manufacturers to purchase chips in volume and customize them for bitcoin mining prior to putting them into their equipment.
 Since this technology is customized specifically for the task of bitcoin mining, it usually performs much better than CPUs and GPUs.